 What is Depression?

-Depression is a complex condition which is difficult to define.
+Depression is not just sadness.
+It is a pervasive change in thinking, behaviour, and biology that distorts how a person sees themselves, their future, and the world.
 Described by many as a void or numbness, it can seemingly come out of the blue or can follow a personal loss of, for example another person, job, identity, etc.

 Symptoms of Depression: